Shopify/shopify-theme-inspector/README.md

 ## FAQ
 ### Can I profile any Shopify store I want?
-No, you can only profile stores that are linked to your Shopify account.
+No, you can only profile stores that are linked to your [single login Shopify account](https://help.shopify.com/en/manual/your-account/logging-in/sso-migration-guide).
 If you can't log into the store admin with you Shopify account, you won't be able to request profiling data.

 ### I'm not seeing the Shopify tab in Chrome DevTools
 The Shopify Theme Inspector tab will only show up when viewing a page on a Shopify Online Store.